jecolasurdo/tbtlarchivist/readme.md

 4) Of the remaining clips:
     - Sort them decending by their assigned "priority" value.
     - Within "priority", sort them descending by their initial curation date.
       - *Two curation dates are tracked for each clip.
 The initial curation date, and the latest curation date.
-The lastest curation date can be expected to get udpated frequently, and is not a useful indicator of the relative age of a clip.*
+The lastest curation date can be expected to get updated frequently, and is not a useful indicator of the relative age of a clip.*
 5) Limit the resulting list of clips to the "max-clip limit".

 At this point, the PWA has selected which work it would like to assign.